 Shabir was back in the bathroom with Trinny Woodall over the weekend discussing more common skincare concerns.
-If you battle with hyperpigmentation, rosacea or have unwanted scarring, here are the takeaway tips from the Facebook Live, and you can watch the full video below.
+If you battle with hyperpigmentation, rosacea or have unwanted scarring, it’s definitely worth watching.

 What is hyperpigmentation?